 ■ High School Graduation Rate

-The graduation rate for the Class of 2020 is 88.0 percent.
-All schools have a graduation rate that exceeds 80 percent.
-Seven schools have a graduation rate that exceeds 90 percent, and two schools have a perfect graduation rate of 100 percent.
-When the state first calculated the graduation rate in 2006, Gaston County was at a mere 68.1 percent.2020 – GCS Graduation Rate – 88.0
+The graduation rate for the Class of 2021 is 86.5 percent.
+Six schools have a graduation rate that exceeds 90 percent, and three schools have a perfect graduation rate of 100 percent.
+When the state first calculated the graduation rate in 2006, Gaston County was at a mere 68.1 percent.2021 – GCS Graduation Rate – 86.52020 – GCS Graduation Rate – 88.0

 2019 – GCS Graduation Rate – 84.82018 – GCS Graduation Rate – 85.62017 – GCS Graduation Rate – 88.3